 County Loses Motion to Dismiss the Playland Suit

 In Federal Bankruptcy court on Wednesday, Judge Robert Drain denied Westchester County’s motion to dismiss Standard Amusement’s lawsuit.
 Standard is suing the County for breaking their agreement to assume operation of Playland this fall.
+It is better to know about what documents needs a filing for bankruptcy before approaching the attorney, so that the client will have a knowledge about the obstacles that he is about to face.

 From the bench, Judge Drain said he could find no basis to deny Standard the ability to argue its case in bankruptcy court.
 He noted that this was not a case where there are multiple creditors, and that the dispute is between the County and Standard.